nebari-dev/nebari-docs/docs/docs/tutorials/using_vscode.md

 ### The Activity Bar components

-The `Activity Bar` is where you'll go to switch between the main tools availiable in VS Code.
+The `Activity Bar` is where you'll go to switch between the main tools available in VS Code.
 Below is a brief overview of the icons on the `Activity Bar` (adding extensions may add additional icons your menu).

 | Icon                                                             | Name           | Description                                                               |